jrmerz/event-bus-behavior/README.md

         // array of all prior event responses.
 It will set the key
         // to the payload with the returned value of the function.
         {event: 'get-data-with-input', stream : {input: (results) => results[1]}},

+        // you and also short hand {event: 'get-data'} with no payload as:
+        // 'get-data',
       ],
       function(results) {
         callback.apply(this, results);